-Dr. Robert Cameron perfected the modern P/D. He works at the Pacific Meso Center in California.
-He believes P/D is as good as any other procedure.
+Dr. Robert Cameron perfected the modern P/D. He works at the Pacific Meso Center in California and believes P/D is as good as any other procedure.
 He points out the survival times as proof that P/D is effective.
 Patients who have a P/D seem to live a better quality of life over a longer period of time than ever before.

-You can discuss this procedure and other available options with the mesothelioma specialist.
+You can discuss this procedure and other available options with a mesothelioma specialist.
 They can inform you about the pros and cons of surgery that apply to your diagnosis.

 Surgical Steps of the P/D